-- Combined well drained tuna with mayo, celery, green onion, capers, lemon juice, cayenne, black pepper, and salt.
+- In a bowl, combine well drained tuna with mayo, celery, green onion, capers, lemon juice, cayenne, black pepper, and salt.
 Mix to combine.

 - Spread mayo to taste (if desired) over the inside of the bottom buns.

 - Distribute tuna mixture over bottom buns.
 Top with shredded cheese.